vatpac-technology/sops/docs/enroute/Melbourne Centre/BLA.md

 Aircraft assigned the **same runway** inbound via **BOOIN** and **BOYSE**, must be considered to be on the **same STAR** for sequencing purposes.
 That is, they must be at least **2 minutes** apart at their respective Feeder fixes.

 ## Predictable Sequencing
-Predictable sequencing alllows for ATC to re-route aircraft via pre-defined waypoints off major airways to create certain time delay.
+Predictable Sequencing is used instead of vectoring, and involves ATC re-routing aircraft via pre-defined waypoints positioned off major airways to provide a certain time delay.```

-Aircraft arriving into Melbourne via **Q346** and **Q35** can use four additional waypoints perpendicular to both airways.
-Aircraft should continue to comply with STAR speed and height restrictions unless explicitly cancelled by ATC.
+There are four Predictable Sequencing waypoints available for aircraft inbound YMML via **Q346** and **Q35**.
+Aircraft must comply with STAR speed and level restrictions unless explicitly cancelled by ATC.```

+The table below contains the estimated time from the initial waypoint to the final waypoint **via the CDO waypoint**.
+I.e., the estimated delay if an aircraft is re-routed via that CDO waypoint.
 === "Q346"
     | Initial Waypoint | CDO Waypoint | Final Waypoint | Minutes|
     | -----------------| -------------| -------------- | -------|